 The University Sexual Harassment Policy also prohibits sexual violence, including domestic violence, dating violence, sexual exploitation and stalking.
-If you have been subjected to sexual violence or have witnessed sexual violence, please contact the EOO office at (913) 588-8011, or click here to file a complalint online.
+If you have been subjected to sexual violence or have witnessed sexual violence, please contact the Office of Equal Opportunity & Academic Compliance, Title IX Coordinator at (913) 588-8011, or click here to file a complaint online.

 If you have been a victim of sexual violence follow these four steps: